codio/site/source/docs/ssh/quick-connect.html.markdown

 ![ssh parameters](/img/docs/ssh-parms.png)

-##Password / Public Keys
-If you want to add your Codio public key to the remote server, press the TODO button.
-Codio will now attempt to copy it to the remote server.
-If you need to add it manually for any reason, please refer to the [Codio public key](/docs/settings-prefs/account-settings/public-key) documentation.

 If you do not want to install a public key remotely, then Codio will connect to the remote server, which will prompt you for a password.

 ##Connect